 Expected Family Contribution, number calculated and appearing on the upper right portion of the SAR.
 This number is used to determine financial need and eligibility for student aid.

 An eligible program is a course of study that leads to a degree or certificate and meets the U.S. Department of Education's requirements for an eligible program.
 (TCA’s are not approved programs).
 You must be enrolled in an eligible program in order to receive Title IV aid.
-A list of eligible programs is available in the Financial Aid Office.

 Financial aid administrator.
 A School representative responsible for and assisting students in interpreting and completing their federal aid.